permaweb/portal/lua/guide.md

 2. Future-proof: add more flags without changing the flow.
 3. maxPerAddr: cap on how many undernames one address can own (e.g., 1, 2, 4…).

+## Before starting
+1. Make sure to make the process as a controller in the arns record.
+2. Update 'TESTING_UNDERNAME' to the record you known that you just added the process as a controller.

 ## Commands to work with the lua file